kauanmn/kauanmn.github.io/index.md

 ### Capture The Flags (CTFs)

 CTFs are cybersecurity competitions.
 I started practicing at the end of 2021 with HackTheBox and TryHackMe, and started participating at the beginning of 2022.
+You can see my results at [this page](ctf.md).